Trickle Down With a Chain Saw

 Income inequality has become a real problem in America and indeed many parts of the civilized world.
 Various think tanks and elected officials have proposed various bandages be placed on a patient bleeding from the jugular but, when one takes the time to analyze them they do not solve the problem, simply provide more of the same which did not work before.

-Before you discount that previous paragraph consider the history of minimum wage in America1.
-First instituted in 1938 it has since been raised 22 times and now there is a movement to raise it again, this time to $15/hr.
-We have had some propose a Universal Basic Income and a few countries have experimented with it2.
+Before you discount that previous paragraph consider the history of minimum wage in America.
+First instituted in 1938 it has since been raised 22 times and now there is a movement to raise it again, this time to $15/hr or more.
+We have had some propose a Universal Basic Income and a few countries have experimented with it.
 The flaw here is that taxes on the wealthy have to be massively high and they will spend all of that money fighting such a law rather than paying it in taxes.
-Some countries have experimented with imposing a maximum wage on everyone3.
+Some countries have experimented with imposing a maximum wage on everyone.
 This has met with disastrous results because there no longer is a ladder to climb.

 Many people try to focus on one single pain point for those at the bottom rung.
-For many years Americans have heard about “Affordable Housing” and we even have the government agency known as HUD4.
-(U.S. Department of Housing and Urban Development) To understand how that turns out one only need read up on Cabrini-Green5.
+For many years Americans have heard about “Affordable Housing” and we even have the government agency known as HUD.
+(U.S. Department of Housing and Urban Development) To understand how that turns out one only need read up on Cabrini-Green.

 Reality sets in when one tries to tackle a small piece of the problem.
-This particular reality is that nobody wants to live in affordable housing, they want to live somewhere nice with amenities, not a high rise box with criminals and drug addicts all around them.
+This particular reality is that nobody wants to live in affordable housing, they want to live somewhere nice (luxury housing) with amenities at a price they can afford, not a high rise box with criminals and drug addicts all around them.
+Affordable housing is always a low quality home with thin walls and plastic fixtures in the bathroom.
+If you want to know how poorly those dwellings are made in large cities rent the original Candyman movie about a legend from Cabrini-Green.

 The solution, which will never be implemented, is what I call “The Ethics in Income Act”.
 Others will refer to it as “The Hundred Fold Rule”.
 You might view it as “Trickle Down With a Chainsaw”.
-Trickle down economics work,but, only if you have a flow control valve at the top forcing the sprinkler effect.
+Trickle down economics work . . . only if you have a flow control valve at the top forcing the sprinkler effect.

 Unlike previous maximum income attempts in other parts of the world, this act doesn’t cap the income of ordinary people.
 It simply caps the income the highest paid people can earn by tying it to what the lowest paid make.
 They personally have to raise the bottom run before they can climb a higher rung themselves.